axelarnetwork/axelar-examples/README.md

 1. Run `yarn`
 2. Run `yarn build` to compile contracts in `axelar-local-dev`.
 3. Run `yarn compile` to compile all contracts in `/examples`.
+4. (Optional) If you want to run examples in your local machine, please run `yarn start-local` in another terminal window to spin 2 networks up.

 ## Send a token to another chain